Since the dawn of time, Asheville’s stunning outdoors have made it a hotspot for travelers seeking rest and relaxation.

-The Cost: Entry to the salt cave starts at $22, while a one-hour massage starts at $60.
-By my analysis, this puts Asheville Salt Cave and Spa at the mid-to-low tier of spas in Asheville, in terms of expenditure.
+The Cost: Entry to the salt cave starts at $24, while a one-hour massage starts at $60.
+By my analysis, this puts Asheville Salt Cave and Spa at the mid-to-low tier of spas in Asheville in terms of cost, but certainly not in quality.

-A self-described Nordic-style bathhouse, Sauna House combines relaxation with socialization in a spacious environment I can only describe as “resort-chique.”
+A self-described Nordic-style bathhouse, Sauna House combines relaxation with socialization in a spacious environment I can only describe as “resort-chic.”

 Before researching Sauna House, I had no idea how involved steam-based rejuvenation could be.
-You’ve got your ice-plunges, your cold showers, your all-important rehydration, and at Sauna House specifically, you have access to rich cups of organic tea.
-Surely, a visit to this Asheville spa will refresh the spirit as surely as the washing machine refreshes my spaghetti-stained shirts.
+You’ve got your ice plunges, cold showers, all-important rehydration, and at Sauna House specifically, you have access to rich cups of organic tea.
+Surely, a visit to this Asheville spa will refresh your spirit, as surely as the washing machine refreshes my spaghetti-stained shirts.

 Uniquely among spas in Asheville, Sauna House sits at the foot of the South Slope brewing district.
 While the spa’s management has yet to respond to my proposal for a beer-based sauna, I think the link between these two phenomena is obvious.

-The Cost: Massages start at $55 for a half hour, or $85 for an hour.
-This range well-reflects Sensibility’s other offerings.
+The Cost: Massages start at $60 for a half hour, or $90 for an hour.
+This range reflects the costs of Sensibility’s other offerings, too.

-Quiet, secluded relaxation is the name of the game at Shoji and my informants tell me these qualities are emboldened during a good winter snow.
+Quiet, secluded relaxation is the name of the game at Shoji.
+My informants tell me these qualities are emboldened during a good winter snow.
 If you’re planning to visit Asheville during those chilly months, Shoji is well worth working into your schedule.

 This is it.
 The crème-de-la-crème.
-The spa out of all the spas in Asheville that’ll make you say, “Well, that’s one heck of a spa.”
-Spanning twenty water features including but not limited to man-made waterfalls and subterranean pools, the spa at the Grove Park Inn is Asheville’s benchmark for splendorous relaxation.
+The spa out of all the best spas in Asheville, NC, that’ll make you say, “Well, that’s one heck of a spa.”
+Spanning twenty water features, including but not limited to man-made waterfalls and subterranean pools, the spa at the Grove Park Inn is Asheville’s benchmark for splendorous relaxation.

 Their expansive menu offers a selection of the highest-brow massages in Asheville you can find.
 And after enjoying all the spa-ness you can shake a stick at, visitors may enjoy hot tea on fire-warmed patios, overlooking the inn’s grounds.
 It’s a monument, really.
-Read on though; as you’ll see below, expect monumental prices.
+Read on though; as you’ll see below, expect monumental prices in line with such a luxurious experience.

-The Cost: Overnight guests can purchase day-passes for the spa for $90 and are encouraged to make reservations well ahead of time.
-Massages start at $200 and most run for an hour plus.
+The Cost: Overnight guests can purchase day passes for the spa for $200 and are encouraged to make reservations well ahead of time.
+Massages start at $239 and most run for an hour plus.

 Asheville Salt Cave and Spa